SimplyVC/agoric-cl-middleware/docs/DOCUMENTATION.md

 What it does:
   1. Creates an interval using setInterval to trigger every second.
 This will go through every job in the state and creates a CL job for each job depending whether the <b>pollInterval</b> for that feed expired.
   2. Creates a second interval using setInterval to trigger every BLOCK_INTERVAL.
 This will do the following:
     a.
-Reads the state
+Reads the jobs from the DB
     b.
-Loops through all the jobs in the state
+Loops through all the jobs
     c.
 For every job it does the following:
       - Queries the price on-chain
       - Queries the round on-chain
-      - Update the latest price and round in the state for that job
+      - Update the latest price and round in the DB for that job
-      - If there is a new round and a submission is already made for that round, the 'last_reported_round' is updated in the state file.
+      - If there is a new round and a submission is already made for that round, the 'last_reported_round' is updated in the DB.
 Otherwise, if a submission is not made, a new CL job request of type 3 is prepared
       - It will check for a price deviation from the previous on-chain price and if there is a price deviation greater than <b>priceDeviationPerc</b>(for that feed), a new CL job request of type 2 is prepared
       - If one of the above conditions is met and a CL job request is prepared, a final check is made. <b>This is done to avoid creating duplicate CL job requests resulting in extra subscription costs for oracles</b>.
 The CL job request is ONLY sent if one of the following conditions is met:
         - 1. There is no pending CL job request for which we are still waiting for.
-This is done by checking the comapring the request ID of the last request sent and received from the state.
+This is done by checking the comparing the request ID of the last request sent and received from the DB.
-        - 2. An interval of SEND_CHECK_INTERVAL passed fron the last CL job request which was sent.
+        - 2. An interval of SEND_CHECK_INTERVAL passed from the last CL job request which was sent.

 <br>
 <div id='getOraclesInvitationsMiddleware'></div>